alessiobar/Bachelor-Thesis/README.md

 ## Feature Engineering
 Most of the variables needed by the models had to be feature engineered, especially for the ones for audio data.

+Textual Analysis Features:
-- Linguistic Inquiry and Word Count (LIWC) 2015 was used for extracting cognitive, affect, social, perceptual, motivation, temporal, swear and relativity word metrics.
+- *Linguistic Inquiry and Word Count* (*LIWC*) 2015 was used for extracting cognitive, affect, social, perceptual, motivation, temporal, swear and relativity word metrics.

-- Latent Dirichlet Allocation (LDA) was performed on lyrics, after some preprocessing (see `aooooooooo.py`), to define 10 topics and word distribution per topic. (see `aooooooooo.py`).
+- *Latent Dirichlet Allocation* (*LDA*) was performed on lyrics, after some preprocessing (see `aooooooooo.py`), to define 10 topics and word distribution per topic. (see `aooooooooo.py`).
+After this, song topic composition and average topic composition per genre was computed in order to calculate the *Linguistic Style Matching* (*LSM*).

+Audio Analysis Features:

 ### Billboard Scraping